Marvel-Discord/marvel-discord-docs/docs/management/server-layout/roles/aesthetic-roles.md

 Event roles are often given out for participation in server events.

 ## Celebrating 100K Members
-- @[100K Event Avengers](0): Obtained by participating in at least five days of the seven day event!
+- @[100K Event Avengers](0): Obtained by participating in at least five days of the seven day event
-- @[100K Event Agents](0): Obtained by participating in at least three days of the seven day event!
+- @[100K Event Agents](0): Obtained by participating in at least three days of the seven day event
-- @[100K Celebrator](0): Given to anyone who joined Marvel Discord at the time of hitting the milestone through [Channels & Roles](0)!
+- @[100K Celebrator](0): Given to anyone who joined Marvel Discord at the time of hitting the milestone through [Channels & Roles](0)

 ### Art Event Roles